stellar/slingshot/spec.md

 ### Range proof

-Proves that a given [quantity](#quantity) is in a valid range using a binary representation: the quantity is a sum of all bits multiplied by powers of two, and each bit has either 0 or 1 value.
+Proves that a given [quantity](#quantity) is in a valid range using a binary representation: the quantity is a sum of all bits in its bit-representation multiplied by corresponding powers of two, and each bit has either 0 or 1 value.

 `n` multipliers `a_i*b_i = c_i` and `1 + 2*n` constraints: